matej-vrba/Speedshark/README.md

 Testing on a 3.2GiB pcap, tshark took something around 5 to 7hours and few gigabytes of ram.
 Speedshark finished in 3.2 seconds.

-There are more than one reason for this speed increase:
+There is more than one reason why it's this fast:
 - I've only implemented the bare minimum to process what I need (Ethernet2, IPv4, TCP, UDP, paritally CIP/ENIP).
 - Speedshark doesn't make any copies of data (except for packets matching filter - but even that is only a single copy).
 This helps with speed and memory requirements
 - Filtering is implemented as part of source code.
 Speedshark only takes two arguments - input file and output file.
 Unlike tshark the filter is not passed on command line, but it's written in C in source (`pb.c`).